stonex159/stonex159.github.io/README.md

  - I learned the basics of HTML and CSS
  - I made a website playground to test my HTML/CSS/Javascript knowledge
  - I made a CSS file to augment the HTML file for the playground
+ - I created a seperate change log and todo list for my playground as well

 # TODO
  - Look into React